CodeYourFuture/MongoDB-Homework/week-1/2-project/task.md

 However, Kayla does not know how to connect her server to the MongoDB database!
 Luckily, she knows someone who can do it: you!

+#### Task Summary

-Your job is to rewrite her Express server endpoints to correctly get books from her database collection.
+Your job is to write some API endpoints in the Express server code to correctly return books from the MongoDB collection.

 ## Endpoints

 You need to write two endpoints:
 ```
-/api/books
-/api/books/:id
+GET /api/books          // to get all books, or books matching a query
+GET /api/books/:id      // to get one book by id
 ```

-1. When you go to `/api/books`, you should get all books.
+1. When you make a GET request to `/api/books`, you should get all books (if there are no query parameters given).

-2. If you add the query parameter title or author, you should get only books with the title or author value.
+2. If you add the query parameter title or author, you should get only books with the corresponding title or author value.

-3. If you add both of those query parameters, you should only get books with both the title and the author value.
+3. If you add both of those query parameters, you should only get books matching **both** the title and the author value.

    - For example, `/api/books?author=Jane Austen&title=Pride` and Prejudice should only get books with the author Jane Austen and title Pride and Prejudice.

-4. When you go to `/api/books/:id`, you should only get the book with that ID.
+4. When you make a GET request to `/api/books/:id`, you should only get the book with that ID.

-   - For example, if you go to `/api/books/5cfc28b7af37addd3cb1e7d2`, you should only get the book with `"\_id": "5cfc28b7af37addd3cb1e7d2"`.
+   - For example, if you go to `/api/books/5cfc28b7af37addd3cb1e7d2`, you should only get the book with an `_id` of `"5cfc28b7af37addd3cb1e7d2"`.

 5. If you give an ID that you cannot use for an ObjectId, you should get a 400 response.

-6. If you give a valid ObjectId string but it has no book, you should get a 404 response.
+6. If you give a valid ObjectId string but there is no matching book in the collection, you should get a 404 response.

-## Details
+## Getting started

 Start by remixing this code:

 https://glitch.com/~cyf-db-lesson-1-homework

-Here is the database URI:
+A database already exists, already with books in it.
+You can simply connect to it:

-`mongodb+srv://cyf:LetsLearnMongoDB2019@cluster0-cxacx.mongodb.net`
+* Connection URI: `mongodb+srv://cyf:LetsLearnMongoDB2019@cluster0-cxacx.mongodb.net`

-The database is literature, and the collections is books.
+* Database name: `literature`
+* Collection name: `books`.